erikgolden7/webpack-intro/README.md

 # WEBPACK 4 DEMO

+Author: Erik Golden

+- Slides available for download as .key file.

 ### ==================== DEMO ====================

 - Create a new project from scratch using mkdir, touch, and npm init.